YassineSIDKI/flask-sklearn/README.md

         make test
 ```

-After you save and run, you can see in github actions tab a job running
+After you save and run.
+Check that the job is successfuly finished

 ![](https://github.com/YassineSIDKI/flask-sklearn/blob/main/screens/githubjob.png?raw=true)

-To create azure webapp service, from azure shell run `./commands.sh` from root folder
+To create azure webapp service, from azure shell run `./commands.sh` from root folder.
+You should see like the output below if the app services deployed:

 ![](https://github.com/YassineSIDKI/flask-sklearn/blob/main/screens/az%20webapp.png?raw=true)